Guseyn/unilang/plan.md

   - [ ] Language Syntax and Sematics
   - [ ] Generating/using/adding  Fonts for different parts
   - [ ] Add output format into parser, and how it generally works
-  - [ ] Magenta sound fonts and how to generate them
+  - [ ] Magenta sound fonts and how to generate them for midi player
   - [ ] Run Tests
   - [ ] Shoutouts